ayeseeem/icm-java-style/Coding Standard.md

 Standard set-up, with the following modifications:

+- Allow "utility" classes to have a default constructor.
+  We don't see the point in adding code just to stop a class being instantiated: there doesn't seem to be any problem if it is.

+  - Disable "Utility classes should not have public constructors" (squid:S1118).

 - Allow double underscores in constants, so we can add "emergent types".
   If we start naming things like USE_EXCEL__OPTION, USE_TEXT__OPTION, the double underscore can highlight that a type (Option) is starting to emerge.